Nilmi/api-test/README.md

 **3. Code structure**

-- Automated API test designed to enable code reuse, maintainability and expandability.
+- Automated API test is designed to enable code reuse, maintainability and expandability.
 - Diagram below shows the main classes/ components and the test execution flow.
 ![classes/ components](https://user-images.githubusercontent.com/25843579/66760714-39ff7b00-eed5-11e9-9dc6-df24af13b05f.png)
 - This project can be expanded to a test suite which contain large number of test cases belong to different test suites (for example: regression test, smoke test, etc) covering different features.